Drowning Prevention For Toddlers

 - Children who jump into the water and are slow to return to the surface

-- Be aware of lesser-known risks.
+3. Be aware of lesser-known risks

 Pools, hot tubs, and beaches aren’t the only places where children could be in danger.
 Much smaller amounts of water – toilets, bathtubs, and even buckets – can also create drowning risks.
 Dump out water from buckets and other containers when you’re done using them and drain bathtubs as soon as the kids are out.
 Use locks on toilets and don’t leave young children alone in the bathroom.

-- Teach kids lifesaving skills.
+4. Teach kids lifesaving skills

 ISR (Infant Swimming Resource) lessons teach babies between ages 6 months and one year to roll onto their back, float, and breathe until help arrives.
 As soon as a child’s pediatrician gives the go-ahead, swimming lessons with well-trained instructors are one of the best ways to reduce drowning risks.
+If your child was hurt or injured at a pool, contact a drowning accident lawyer today

 For more swimming safety resources, visit the American Academy of Pediatrics website.